Kid's Karate classes in a happy and safe karate school

 The Karate for Kids Chief Instructor, Sensei Caroline Manly, designs all the classes and ensures they are a good mix of high energy, fitness and fun.
 She was taught in the traditional style of Okinawan Goju Karate and has spent many years adapting the traditional Goju Karate exercises and techniques to suit the young students' of today.
 She says "I recognise that all forms of martial arts have something to offer the student so I have to admit I have borrowed the best ideas from taekwondo, judo, aikido, kung fu and even boxing!"
 She is a good role model with plenty of teaching experience and her assistant instructors are graded black belt with a good understanding of how to teach kids.
 All of the instructors have been checked by the Department of Education Working with Children Check.

 Sensei James, under the guidance of Sensei Caroline, does a lot of the teaching.
-"He's young and enthusiastic" she says "and the kids adore him".
+"He's young, enthusiastic and strong" she says.
 If you want to read a bit more about James <go here> to his profile page

 Even if you don't live close to Lindfield where the classes are held you will find this website informative and useful as a comparison to other schools of Martial Arts.